 I felt like something horrible had happened to them, and although I could not recall for certain I was afraid that they were dead.
 My heart was wrenching with the apprehension this thought brought and I began shaking with my grief.
 It hurt beyond bearing, not just with the emotional pain of what I thought I had lost but my body ached in every last fiber.

-My tears still flowed, but I was determined to control my sobs, determined to be as still as possible in the hope that the pain that was suffocating me would lessen its grip.
+My tears were still flowing but I was determined to control my sobs, and tried to be as still as possible hoping that the pain that was suffocating me would lessen its grip.

 "Please," I muttered and clutched at the lapel of his coat.

 Somehow he knew I was asking him to stop and he squatted down while placing me in a sitting position on his knee.
 He gathered my hair away from my face and I began to retch into the snow at his feet.
 Even through the darkness I could see that most of what had come up was blood.
 My blood; blood from all the aches inside me and I knew that what he said was true - I was very badly hurt.

 Suddenly it seemed he was the one sobbing.
 I tried to look up at him, but he tightened his grip on my hair and prevented me from turning.

 An utterly anguished "No," was whispered in my ear, "it is better that you don't.
 Just give me a minute."
 I could feel his forehead pressed to my back and felt him trembling against me.
 I had the impression that he was fighting to regain his composure and wondered if he was hurt too.